UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 Handle & Hardware Engineering

-Handle failure is the most common point of structural failure in thermal delivery bags under field conditions, typically occurring at the attachment point where the handle meets the bag body.
+Handle failure is the most common point of structural failure in thermal delivery bags under field conditions, typically occurring at the attachment point where the handle is stitched to or bonded with the bag body.
 UGI Packaging addresses this through reinforced handle attachment methodology: all sewn handles receive a minimum of three rows of lock-stitch reinforcement at attachment points, using high-tenacity polyester thread rated to 40N/tex.
-Bar-tack stitching is applied at stress concentration points for bags rated to carry more than 5kg.
+Bar-tack stitching is applied at stress concentration points (handle corners and base attachment zones) for bags rated to carry more than 5kg of contents.

-UGI Packaging Tip: When specifying handle type for delivery bag orders, consider the average loaded weight.
-For bags regularly carrying more than 4kg, UGI Packaging recommends upgrading to sewn PP webbing handles with bar-tack reinforcement.
+UGI Packaging Tip: When specifying handle type for delivery bag orders, consider the average loaded weight of the bag.
+For food delivery bags regularly carrying more than 4kg (e.g., full meal orders with drinks), UGI Packaging recommends upgrading to sewn PP webbing handles with bar-tack reinforcement.
 Our technical team can advise on the correct handle specification for your delivery workflow.

 03